-One of our favorite parts of summertime is the not-so-strict-bedtime schedule so we can find some fun things to do on those Summer nights!
+One of our favorite parts of summertime is the not-so-strict-bedtime schedule so we love to find some fun things to do on a Summer night!

-We love to head out after dinner for a walk to the park or spend a night doing something special.
+We head out after dinner for a walk to the park or spend a night doing something special.

 With the longer days and cooler evenings, summer is the perfect time to find some family events or activities that you can enjoy together after dark.

 20 Things to do on Summer Nights

 Here's a list of our favorite nocturnal adventures!